Cheena-gb/Switch-Tester-Keyholder/README-EN.md

   File the edge of the boards.
 They may be rough.
   Paint the edge of the boards with the same color as their face have.
 ### 2.Soldering
   Following the silkscreen on the PCB, solder the sockets.
+  Gateron socket may interfare with Choc's fixing pin, so please cut off the fixing pin, or, leave a non-gateron switch hole for choc switches.
 ### 3.Assembling
   Instructions vary on the length of screws.
+- MX Ver
   - (Relatively expensive)Using 7mm and 3mm M2 screws
-    Put in 7mm screws form the star-side of the backpanel; fix them temporaly with masking tape.
+    Put in 7mm screws from the star-side of the backpanel; fix them temporaly with masking tape.
     Let the screws face up, put in 2mm spacers, pile up PCB and screw in 3.5mm spacer.
     Stack switchplate on, and fix firmly with 3mm screws.
   - (Relatively inexpensive)12mm screws and hexagonal nuts
     Put in screws from front of swichplate, and pile up 3.5mm spacers, PCB, 2mm spacers, backpanel.
     Fix firmly with hex nuts.
+- LP Ver
+  Put in 8mm screws from front of switchplate, and fix firmly with nuts.
+  Pile up PCB, 2mm spacers, backpanel, and fix them firmly with hex nuts.

 ## How to disassemble
 If they have nuts on back, it is made with 12mm screws.